 and to the Maya Foundation In Laakeech (this Maya word is pronounce: "In lak'ech" meaning: we are one) volunteers;

 best signal is around the Hacienda Chichen Open terrace bar.

 laptops for comfortable Internet use and quick access.

 arrival you will be greeted by a

 MFIL Local Social Work

-Hacienda Chichen, including the owners Belisa and Bruce when they on
+Hacienda Chichen, including the owners of the hotel when they are on

 BASIC SPANISH REQUIRED: It may be quite daunting on your first day

 especially if you don’t speak basic simple Spanish.
 Most of your